Welcome to the source for police auctions, government auctions, property and car auctions.

 Before you decide whether you want to bid on a property, you would likely have a solicitor go through the finer details.
 Your solicitor should request a legal pack from the auctioneer which should contain all the legal documents for the property.

-Police and Government Auction Sources UK is available as a PDF document that contains a username and password for immediate access to our members area, where you can access the websites, telephone numbers and locations for auction establishments all over the UK that deal with the items mentioned above.
+Police and Government Auction Sources UK is available as a PDF document that contains 40 pages of information and access to our members area, where you can access the websites, telephone numbers and locations for auction establishments all over the UK that deal with the items mentioned above.
 The auction sources are split into sections: